Duties of an executor – an executor’s checklist

 According to the Canadian Bar Association, “The executor gathers up the estate assets, pays the deceased’s debts, and divides what remains of the deceased’s estate among the beneficiaries.”

-Executor’s Duties
+Executor’s duties

-Below you will find a list of things that executors need to do.
-This list is far from exhaustive but illustrates how important it is to choose a good executor.
 Remember, settling your estate is not an honour.
 It is work.
 Choose your executor carefully to ensure that he or she can handle the job.

-1. Immediately After Death
+1. Immediately after death

 • Arrange for organ donation

-• Arrange for funeral:
+• Arrange for funeral

 • Review Will with lawyer